The Geotrigger Service provides real-time location tracking, geofencing, and messaging tools for developers working on location based apps.

 If you have not already installed the Android SDK, please do so now!
 It's also a good idea to make sure you're running the latest version.

-to the official Google Play Services Setup Guide.
+Setting up the Google Play Services SDK

 As of 11/14/2013, you'll also need to add the following meta-data declaration within your application block in order to get Google Play Services working.
 This appears to be a bug with v13 of the Google Play Services SDK or its documentation.